CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration/data_onboarding/active_directory.md

 Use the Windows Add-on to collect Active Directory related logs [https://docs.splunk.com/Documentation/WindowsAddOn/latest/User/AbouttheSplunkAdd-onforWindows](https://docs.splunk.com/Documentation/WindowsAddOn/latest/User/AbouttheSplunkAdd-onforWindows).

-This data is required for Active Directory related dashboards/alerts (Group Changes, Group Policy Changes and User Changes) and it is only compatible with plain text formatted events.
+This data is required for Active Directory related alerts/dashboards (Group Changes, Group Policy Changes, and User Changes) and it is only compatible with plain text formatted events.

 Enable the input stanzas below for the Splunk Add-on for Windows.
 Both stanzas are located in the inputs.conf file (create a local directory if necessary):